 Why is the house at Chartwell closed from November?

-During the winter months, the house at Chartwell closes to our visitors although the wider estate, studio, shop and café remain open.
+During the winter months, the house and studio at Chartwell closes to our visitors although the wider estate, shop and café remain open.
 But why do we need to close at all?

 What can I see?